 - Economics, Finance, & Analytics

-An audit committee is a section of a companys board of directors in charge of ensuring that there are transparency and accuracy in financial reporting and disclosure.
-It is regarded as one of the companys major operating committees on the board of directors.
+An audit committee is a section of a company's board of directors in charge of ensuring that there are transparency and accuracy in financial reporting and disclosure.
+It is regarded as one of the company's major operating committees on the board of directors.
 It is a requirement in the United States, for all publicly traded companies to maintain a competent and qualified audit committee to be able to qualify for listing on the stock exchange.
 The audit committee members should comprise of independent outside directors, and at least one person should be a financial expert with proven qualifications.

-A Little More on What is an Audit Committee
+What Does an Audit Committee Do?

 In the corporate world, the audit committee plays a major role in any given organization as far as controlling, directing, and accountability are concerned.
 It represents the board of directors and the major part of the corporate governance mechanism.
 Its involvement in the organization also touches on:

 - Regulatory compliance